moltinginstar/cuppy/CONTRIBUTING.md

 - Increment the minor version number when adding functionality in a backwards-compatible manner.
 - Increment the patch version number when making backwards-compatible bug fixes.

-Data updates are considered backwards-compatible feature additions, so they will increment the minor version number as well as setting the build number to the date of the update.
-This is taken care of automatically by the dataset updater script.
+Data updates are considered backwards-compatible feature additions, so they will increment the minor version number.

 ### Publishing